Writer-in-Residence Program

 Alan Heathcock, award-winning author of VOLT and 40, shares "The Five Tenets of Literary Potency", a workshop series that distills everything Heathcock has learned during 30 years of writing/editing/publishing/teaching.
 Over the years, Heathcock studied ways in which he could qualitatively evaluate his own work and the work of the writers he mentored.
 Through trial and error, inflation and conflation, he arrived at five conceptual truths that apply to all genres and styles of writing and can be used by any writer to evaluate and optimize their work.
 In this workshop, Heathcock will teach the five tenets he believes are absolutes in powerful storytelling.
 He’ll deliver his findings in a series of interactive workshops open to writers of all levels and genres.

 Though attendees are encouraged to attend the entire series, there’s value to attending any of the workshops as single events.
-The schedule is as follows:
+The schedule was as follows:

 Tenet #1: Empathy